About the Author

 Get in Touch

-Whether you have a question about a publication, wish to share a family history, or simply want to reach out — Alexander welcomes correspondence from readers, researchers, and those with a connection to the Russian emigration.
+Whether you have a question about a publication, wish to share a family history, or simply wish to reach out — Alexander welcomes correspondence from readers, researchers, and all those with a connection to the Russian historical world.

 Send a Message